truenas/middleware/docs/userguide/freenas_services.rst

 Troubleshooting AFP
 ~~~~~~~~~~~~~~~~~~~

+You can determine which users are connected to an AFP share by typing :command:`afpusers`.

 If you receive a "Something wrong with the volume's CNID DB" error message, run the following command from :ref:`Shell`, replacing the path to the problematic
 AFP share::